meteotest/jiralinks/README.md

 DokuWiki plugin to automatically link to Jira issues and automatically add remote issue links back to the wiki pages where these issues are mentioned.

+For the remote issue links functionality, the curl PHP module needs to be activated.
+Requires Jira 5.0 or later, with REST enabled.

 All documentation for this plugin can be found at http://www.dokuwiki.org/plugin:jiralinks.